Student Coaching

 Student Coaching is designed to support medical students in their professional growth and is a longitudinal student resource focused on students’ success and professional identity formation.
 Each student is assigned to a physician-coach to journey with them throughout medical school.

-Student coaches meet quarterly with students to discuss professional growth, goals, and any hurdles they face, as well as celebrate their wins along the way!
+Student coaches meet quarterly with students to discuss professional growth, goals and any hurdles they face, as well as celebrate their wins along the way!
 During these mandatory meetings, student coaches will engage with students regarding these specific areas:

 • Progression throughout medical school, including monitoring LIC student performance across clerkships